DCBIA-OrthoLab/SlicerDentalModelSeg/readme.md

- *NB: The extension was tested with these specific versions, however it may work with more recent ones.
-Additional packages may be required. you can install them with "pip install ... ".
-No specific version should be required for these packages.*

 # How to run the extension

 ## Running the module

- - The input file must be a .vtk file of a lower or upper jaw.
+ - The input file must be a .vtk file of a IOS scan for a lower or upper jaw, or a folder containing .vtk files of jaws.
 The model works better with models of jaws with no wisdom teeth.
 You can find examples in the "Examples" folder.
  - Number of views: this sets the number of 2D views used for one